 Connect one side of an Ethernet cable into any switch port and connect the other side to your attached device.
 The LNK LED will light up when the cable is correctly connected.
 Refer to the LED Indicators section for descriptions of each LED indicator.
 Always make sure that the cables between the switches and attached devices (e.g. switch, hub, or workstation) are less than 100 meters (328 feet).

-The supported cable types listed as below:
+The wiring cable types are as below.